uva-cs/ugrads.cs/content/pages/home.md

 >
 > If 4102 is required for your degree (as it is for the BACS and BSCS), you need to earn a D- or better, or a CR or GC, to meet that requirement.

-If you are taking a CS course to fullfil a requirement for a degree program administered by another department, please see that department's policy on GC grades, which may differ from the above.
+If you are taking a CS course to fulfill a requirement for a degree program administered by another department, please see that department's policy on GC grades, which may differ from the above.

 The above only applies to the Spring 2020 redefinition of CR/NC.
 If you have a CR grade from a course prior to Spring 2020 and you wish it to count toward some requirement, please contact your academic advisor.